Posted April 16th 2020

 “We would like to hear from healthcare staff who, for whatever reason, cannot go back to work but who want to help support the NHS during this pandemic.
 The offer of peer support is absolutely invaluable,” said Professor Cohen.

-The same email address can be used to request further information about how to volunteer to staff the free helpline.
+Contact HHPCOVID19@cardiff.ac.uk to request further information about how to volunteer to staff the free service.

 Sign up now and receive new blog posts to your inbox.